- Ease of Use

 - Keep all your communications within Paxful’s system, so there’s clear documentation if you need to open a dispute.

 - Don’t cancel the trade after you’ve made the payment, as this will refund the Bitcoin (BTC) that the seller is forced to escrow back to them.
-Mark it as paid and then open a dispute for Paxful to resolve.
+Mark it as paid and then open a dispute for Paxful to resolve if they don’t release it.

 - Don’t be tempted to trade outside of Paxful’s escrow system for lower rates.
 If you do so, there’s no guarantee they’ll actually send the Bitcoin (BTC) once you’ve paid.